 Most people are aware of a connection between zinc and their immune systems, but might not understand why this mineral is so important – and why a deficiency of zinc can be a serious problem.

-For instance, even the very mechanical aspects of your defenses – phagocytes that kill ingested bacteria by gobbling them up, for instance – don’t have the nutrient fuel to fulfill their purpose.
+For instance, even the very mechanical aspects of your defenses – phagocytes that kill ingested bacteria by gobbling them up – don’t have the nutrient fuel to fulfill their purpose.
 And that is just one aspect of zinc’s role.
 It also helps activate immune cells, bring lymphocytes (white blood cells) to full strength, and communication between both the innate and adaptive responses.

 Getting zinc into your daily regimen is crucial.
 An excellent supplemental form of zinc is chelated to the amino acid glycine.
 This amino acid helps shepherd minerals through the intestinal wall, allowing them to be readily used by the body.

 Maares M, Haase H. Zinc and immunity: An essential interrelation.
 Arch Biochem Biophys.
 2016 Dec 1;611:58-65. doi: 10.1016/j.abb.2016.03.022.
 Epub 2016 Mar 26.
 PMID: 27021581.